 - Members of other Christian churches may serve as Christian witnesses as long as there is also one eligible godparent.

-- Godparents who are not members of HNJ parish are asked to present a Sponsor Certificate from their own parish at the time the baptism is scheduled.
+- Godparents who are not members of Holy Name of Jesus are asked to present a Sponsor Certificate from their own parish at the time the baptism is scheduled.

 - Baptism classes are offered on the second Sunday of February, April, June, August, October and December from 10:00-11:30 am in Rm.
 3. (A meeting must be completed before the baptism date.)

-- Several months before the baby is born, parents should register for the baptism class and register their baby's baptism by going online (see below).
+- Several months before the baby is born, parents should register online for the baptism class and complete the online registration form (see both forms below).